Sunday 23rd FEBRUARY

 Pick up the Trans Pennine Trail at Dunsford Bridge where the River Don begins its long journey

-Fast flowing superb quality traffic free trail to Penistone
+Fast flowing superb quality traffic free trail to Penistone on the 32km and 52km routes

 Waggonway Trail north of Silkstone